beaaamapp/beaaam-monorepo/README.md

 ## Introduction

  Beam protocol embodies full decentralization, non-custodial autonomy, and gas optimization.
 It empowers you to schedule and structure ERC-20 token transactions to specific addresses.
-Please note that the provided information is solely for educational purposes.

 Beaaaming entails gradual fund transfer over time.
 Initializing beaaaming involves configuring a list of receivers and funding your streamable balance.
 Once configured, fund flow commences automatically until the balance depletes.
 Balance adjustments, such as topping up or withdrawing unstreamed funds, are feasible anytime.
 The balance updates every second and cannot retrieve already-streamed funds.
 Receiver lists can be modified at any time, affecting future beaaaming behavior.
 Each user has distinct configurations and balances for separate ERC-20 tokens.